IntelligentSystemsLabUTV/ros2-examples/README.md

 **Results of such tests will be published in the `galactic` branch only, so example development containers will be provided only for the Galactic Geochelone ROS 2 distribution.**

 The `config` directory contains a `Dockerfile` and some other configuration files necessary for the builds.
-Containers are built from generic development images found in [IntelligentSystemsLabUTV/ros2-env](https://github.com/IntelligentSystemsLabUTV/ros2-env), and the provided targets are as follows:
+Containers are built from generic development images found in the `docker` folder, and the provided targets are as follows:

 1. `dev` contains some system utilities and full desktop ROS 2 installation;
 2. `armv8` is like `dev`, but aimed at ARM devices;